fritzmg/contao-sharebuttons/README.md

 ```

 Have a look at the `$GLOBALS['sharebuttons']['themes']` and `$GLOBALS['sharebuttons']['networks']` array in [`config/config.php`](https://github.com/fritzmg/contao-sharebuttons/blob/master/system/modules/sharebuttons/config/config.php) in order to find the key-string for your desired networks and theme.

+Using the share buttons in news articles this way is especially important, if you want to show share buttons in a news list — otherwise the url and title will not be correct (since the share buttons just use the url and title of the current page otherwise).

 ## Attributions